bartobri/spring-server/README.md

 that it should connect to.

-Note that if you run these programs without any customizations, the client and server programs can successfully connect but will not echange data or perform and tasks.
-Since the client hasn't been customized to send any data, the server will disconnect the client after about 10-15 seconds due to inactivity (this is configurable).
+Note that if you run these programs without any customizations, the client and server programs can successfully connect but will not exchange data or perform tasks.
+Since no data is being exchanged, the server will disconnect the client after about 10-15 seconds due to inactivity (this is configurable).

 Customizing
 -----------